How to Make Akara: Nigerian Bean Fritters!

 Please do not add (too much) salt to Akara paste as you would do in regular meals.
 Akara requires a minimal amount of salt because it goes a long way, if not, your Akara will be too salty and almost un-edible.
 The trick is to add a little increment of salt and taste for flavor.
 Then you can add (small) salt according to your liking (or health need); you can also add more peppers, and then fry.

 Usually, the serving size of Akara will depend on how big or small the balls are; I make mine small just like photos on this post and I eat plenty.🤣😊🤷🏾♀️

 - Cook Time: 25 minutes

 - Category: Nigerian Breakfast

 - Cuisine: West Africa- Nigerian Recipe

-Keywords: Black-eyed peas fritter, Akara, Kose, Nigerian Akara recipe, Ghana Akara recipe, bean fritters, Akara, Bean Fritters, Bean, African recipe, Nigerian food,
+Keywords: Black-eyed peas fritters, Akara, Kose, Nigerian Akara recipe, Ghana Akara recipe, bean fritters, Akara, Bean Fritters, Bean, African recipe, Nigerian food,

 - The Best Nigerian Moi-moi Recipe.